ECTS

 e) The first component as an estimate of a continuous latent variable.

-b) How to run a good WMD.
+b) How to conduct a good ADM.

 CM: 21